InbaKrish/Learnings_zettlekasten/RubyConf 2024 - CFP.md

 #### Why (not) Ruby?
 When it comes to Ruby, it remains a outlier, especially when it comes to AI/ML or on the whole data science works.

 Ruby and its community is mature and pragmatic, we hate re-inventing the wheel, the notion of **there's a gem for it** says it all.
-Recently, there’s a shift back to monolithic architecture as an alternative to microservices, and Ruby with the framework like Rails is the Mjolnir in that segment.
+Recently, there’s a shift back to monolithic architecture as an alternative to microservices.
+In this context, Ruby on Rails stands as the Mjolnir of monolithic frameworks.